Altruism, opportunism or both: What pushed South Africa to ICJ over Gaza?

 On the domestic front, even though there is overwhelming support for South Africa’s actions, Ramaphosa’s intentions are being scrutinised.

-The former freedom fighter and trade unionist was also a protege of Mandela who reportedly favoured him to be his successor in 1999 before ruling party politics got in the way.
+The former freedom fighter and trade unionist was also a protege of Mandela who reportedly favoured Ramaphosa as his successor in 1999 before ruling party politics got in the way.

-And now some of the president’s critics have said he is trying to model his foreign policy stance on the Mandela model to be perceived as a statesman.
+And now some of the president’s critics have said he is trying to model his foreign policy stance on the Mandela’s approach to be perceived as a statesman.

 Other commentators have pointed out that the Ramaphosa administration, which has been under fire for poor economic performance, crippling power cuts and public sector corruption, is being opportunistic rather than entirely altruistic with the Palestine issue.